-Common leaf myclobutanil r rungierde disc for diffilm VG Rally is registered for control of leaf spot, leaf blight, and spot, leaf scorch, leaf blight (e.g. (Rally 40WSP) 2.5 to 5 oz 24 hr 1 day powdery mildew.
-Do not apply more than 30 oz of product per acre per year.
-FRAC 3.
-Mycosphaerella, Phomopsis, Gnomonia) captan (Captan 50W) (Captan 80 WDG) + thiophanate- methyl (Topsin M WSB) [other products available] See label See label 0.75 to 1 lb See labels G 24 hr 24 hr 24 hr See labels 1 day 1 day 1 day See labels When foliar symptoms appear, make 1 or 2 captan applications plus thiophanate-methyl (FRAC 1) at a 10- to 14-day interval for better control than captan products alone would provide.
-See product labels for product and/or actitve ingredient season limits.
+New Leaf Gre owth to Pre-blo oom: Disease Ma nagement Amount of Management Formulation per Pest/Problem Options Acre Effectiveness REI PHI Comments necessary bloom period treatments at dusk, when bees are num dry time possible n and whe n foraging Common leaf spot, leaf scorch, leaf blight (cont'd) captan (Captan 50W) (Captan 80 WDG) (Captan 4L) [other products available] See label See label See labels F 24 hr 24 hr 24 hr See labels 1 day 1 day 1 day See labels See product labels for product and/or actitve ingredient season limits.
 Do not tank mix captan products with highly alkaline pesticides, such as Bordeaux mixture.
-See resistance management notes on page 23.
-FRAC M04 + FRAC 1. captan (Captan 50W) (Captan 80 WDG) (Captan 4L) [other products available] See label See label See labels F 24 hr 24 hr 24 hr See labels 1 day 1 day 1 day See labels See product labels for product and/or actitve ingredient season limits.
-Do not tank mix captan products with highly alkaline pesticides, such as Bordeaux mixture.
-See resistance management notes on page 23.
+See resistance management notes on page 24.
 FRAC M04.
 Powdery mildew only triflumizole (Procure 480SC) 4 to 8 fl oz E ^R 12 hr 1 day Check label for prohibited rotational crops.
 Do not plant leafy or fruiting vegetables within 30 days after application.
 Do not plant bulb or root vegetables within 60 days after application.
 Do not plant cotton, small cereal grains and all other crops not registered within one year of application.
 Do not apply more than 4 applications of product per crop per year.
 Do not apply more than 32 fl oz of product per crop per year.
 FRAC 3. myclobutanil (Rally 40WSP) 2.5 to 5 oz E ^R 24 hr 1 day Rally is registered for control of leaf spot, leaf blight, and powdery mildew.
 Do not apply more than 30 oz of product per acre per year.
-FRAC 3.

-New Leaf Growth to Pre-bloom: Disease Management Amount of Management Formulation per Pest/Problem Options Acre Effectiveness REI PHI Comments CAUTION : Some fungicides may negatively impact bees during bloom.
-When possible, apply all necessary bloom period treatments at dusk, when bees are num dry time possible n and wher n foragin Powdery mildew only (cont'd) flutriafol (Rhyme) 5 to 7 fl oz E ^R 12 hr 0 days Rhyme is registered for control of powdery mildew and for drip application to manage charcoal rot.
+FRAC 3. flutriafol (Rhyme) 5 to 7 fl oz E ^R 12 hr 0 days Rhyme is registered for control of powdery mildew and for drip application to manage charcoal rot.
 Do not apply more than 4 applications per year.
 Do not apply more than 28 fl oz of product per acre per year.
-FRAC 3. quinoxyfen (Quintec) 4 to 6 fl oz E 12 hr 1 day Do not use more than 4 times per crop and no more than 2 times in a row before switching to a product with a different mode of action.
+FRAC 3. quinoxyfen (Quintec) 4 to 6 fl oz Е 12 hr 1 day Do not use more than 4 times per crop and no more than 2 times in a row before switching to a product with a different mode of action.
 Rotate with other mildewcides.
 Do not apply more than 24 fl oz of product per acre per crop.
 See label for additional restrictions.
 FRAC 13. flutianil (Gatten) 6.0 to 8.0 fl oz Е 12 hr 0 days Do not apply more than 5 applications per year.
 Do not apply more than 0.132 lb flutianil per acre per year.
 Crop can be harvested after product has dried.
 Gatten is not registered for use in all states; check state registration status prior to use.
 FRAC U13. cyflufenamid (Torino) 3.4 oz VG 4 hr 0 days Do not make more than 2 applications per year.
 Do not apply more than 6.8 oz of product per acre per calendar year.
 Do not apply more than once every 14 days.
-FRAC U06. propiconazole (Tilt) [other products available] 4 fl oz See labels VG ^R 24 hr See labels 0 days See labels acre per year.
-Do not apply more than 3 applications of Tilt per year.
-Do not apply more than 0.34 lb of propiconazole per acre per year.
-See other product labels for product specific limits.
-FRAC 3.
-Angular (bacterial) leaf spot (Xanthomonas fragariae) copper (basic copper sulfate, copper hydroxide, copper salts of fatty and rosin acids, cuprous oxide) (various products and formulations) See labels P See labels See labels Angular (bacterial) leaf spot can be a serious problem during cool, wet conditions.
-These compounds provide some control unless conditions highly favor disease.
-Repeat applications at 7- to 10-day intervals.
-Discontinue when phytotoxicity appears, usually after 4 to 5 applications.
-Check product labels to be sure that products are labeled for use on strawberry.
-Individual products have various percentages of active ingredient.
-Follow all instructions on the specific product label.
-FRAC M01.
+FRAC U06.